-$\bullet$ {\bf System 8} is a colorful and very red arc containing two candidate EMO-stars (panel~E in Fig.~\ref{Fig_CritCurves}).
-The two candidates are very close to the expected position of the critical curve.
+$\bullet$ {\it System 8} is a colorful and very red arc containing two candidate EMO-stars (panel~E in Fig.~\ref{Fig_CritCurves}).
+The two candidates are very close to the expected position of the CC.
 An alternative is that these two objects could be GCs in the cluster.
 Further evidence, for instance flux variability, is needed to confirm these candidates: GCs are not expected to vary, but EMO-stars do so because of both the ubiquitous microlenses and intrinsic variability.
-System~8 has a redshift similar to that of system~6, but it is crossing a more powerful caustic.
+System~8 has a redshift similar to that of System~6, but it is crossing a more powerful caustic.
 This makes it a better candidate to search for EMO-stars.
-Next to system 8 is another caustic-crossing galaxy, system~101, at lower redshift but without any obvious EMO-stars.\\
+Next to System 8 is another caustic-crossing galaxy, System~101, at lower redshift but without any obvious EMO-stars.\\

-$\bullet$ {\bf System 12} is the Mothra galaxy.
+$\bullet$ {\it System 12} is the Mothra galaxy.
 This galaxy (panel C of Fig.~\ref{Fig_CritCurves}) is crossing one of the most powerful portions of the caustic, making it a great candidate for detecting EMO-stars.
 So far, though, only one EMO-star (Mothra) has been detected.
 Mothra's counterimage remains elusive, although it may be marginally detected in JWST data.
-In their detailed study, \cite{Diego2023c} found that Mothra is most likely to be a double star milli-lensed by an undetected halo of mass ${\sim} 10^4$--10$^6$\,\Msun. \citeauthor{Diego2023c} estimated Mothra to be only $d_{\rm cc}=0\farcs07$ from the critical curve.
+In their detailed study, \cite{Diego2023c} found that Mothra is most likely to be a double star milli-lensed by an undetected halo of mass ${\sim} 10^4$--10$^6$\,\Msun. \citeauthor{Diego2023c} estimated Mothra to be only $d_{\rm cc}=0\farcs07$ from the CC (this conclusion is reached in a model independent way as detailed in that work).
 At that distance, our lens model gives macro-model $\mu= 972$ and 716 for the counterimages with negative (the observed image) and positive parity, respectively, before accounting for milli- or micro-lensing.
 Both \cite{Diego2023c} and \cite{Yan2023} found that the red component of the Mothra binary is intrinsically variable, a common feature of red supergiant stars.
 Deeper observations should reveal the positive counterimage, which should exhibit matching time variations in the red component with a delay of just 13.5 days.
 (Photons from the observed counterimage arrive first.) \\